 Step 2.
 Click on the “Quick Scan” button to let the program scan your iPhone and find out all junk files and temporary files.

 Step 3.
-Click on "Clean" to clear up all these iPhone trash.
+Click on "Clean" button to clear up all these iPhone trash.

-Part 2 Permanently Erase All Previously Deleted Files
+Part 2 Permanently Erase All Hidden Trash - Previously Deleted Files

 There are a lot of recovery software on the market, why these software can get back the deleted files from iPhone?
-That’s because the deleted files will still exist on your iPhone, before having been totally overwritten.
-These deleted data not only occupy iPhone storage but also lead to privacy leak.
+That’s becausesome trace of the deleted files are still left on your iPhone.
+These deleted files are not visible in normal ways, they are hidden.
+These deleted data not only occupy iPhone storage but also would cause privacy leak if been recovered.
 Just imagine what will happen if your sensitive files been recovered by others.
 So it’s necessary to permanently erase all previously deleted files.

-Still, you can do it with iMyfone Umate Pro, it can find out all previously deleted files which still exist on you iPhone, you can preview them and erase all them.
+Still, you can do it with iMyFone Umate Pro, it can find out all previously deleted files which still exist on you iPhone, you can preview them and select the files to be erased.

-1. Clear Junk files: use this feature to delete app caches, cookies, temp files and crash logs permanently that cause iPhone devices to be slow and unresponsive.
+1. Clear Junk Files: use this feature to delete app caches, cookies, temp files and crash logs that cause iPhone devices to be slow and unresponsive.

-2. One-click analysis and cleaning process: iMyfone Umate comes packed with 25 analysis technologies, to give you a thorough overview of how space is being consumed.
+2. One-click Analysis and Cleanup Process: iMyFone Umate comes packed with 25+ analysis technologies, to give you a thorough overview of how space is being consumed.

-5. Manage large files: Backup and delete large files occupying major storage space on your iPhone.
+6. Manage Large Files: Backup and delete large videos/photos occupying major storage space on your iPhone.

-6. Permanently erase iOS data: Erase not only current files but also deleted files, all iOS file types supported, and the erased data is 100% unrecoverable.
+7. Permanently Erase iOS Data: Erase not only current files but also deleted files to avoid privacy leak, all iOS file types supported, and the erased data is 100% unrecoverable.